tskit-dev/tutorials/basics.md

 Each tree records the lines of descent along which a piece of DNA has been inherited (ignore for the moment the red symbols, which represent a mutation).
-For example, the first tree tells us that DNA from ancestral genome 7 duplicated to produce two lineages, which ended up in sample genome 1 and sample genome 4 in the current population (since this pattern is seen in all trees, this must have happened for all the DNA along the entire 1000 base pair genome).
+For example, the first tree tells us that DNA from ancestral genome 7 duplicated to produce two lineages, which ended up in genomes 1 and 4, both of which exist in the current population.
+In fact, since this pattern is seen in all trees, these particular lines of inheritance were taken by all the DNA in this 1000 base pair genome.

 (sec_basics_terminology_nodes)=